jakobgrine/insultbot/README.md

 ## Description
-This bot replaces messages of a specific person with a random insult.
+This bot replaces messages of a specific person with a random ~~insult~~ compliment.

 ## Installation
 1. Clone this repository: `git clone https://github.com/jakobgrine/insultbot.git`